CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course5/module5.md

 - Calculate subnet addresses and subnet masks
 - Analyze HTTP/HTTPS Traffic for one website using Wireshark
 - Configure firewall rules using Microsoft Windows Defender  Firewall

+## Final project requirements:
+If you decide to try this poject on your own machine, you will need access to:

+- A workstation running Microsoft Windows 10 or later
+- Administrator rights to the workstation